Jordan Hasay: Junior year

 Hasay won the USATF Cross Country Championships Junior Women's 6K on February 16, 2008 in 20 minutes, 32 seconds at Mission Bay Park in San Diego.

-Hasay's determination to win was illustrated in the All Star meeting between her and Christine Babcock at the Arcadia Invitational.
-In that race, both runners would not concede, turning the race into a rare home stretch sprint challenge for Hasay.
+Hasay's determination to win was illustrated in the All Star meeting between her and Christine Babcock at the 2008 Arcadia Invitational.
+In the 3200, both runners would not concede, turning the race into a rare home stretch sprint challenge for Hasay.
 As a traditional frontrunner, this was not thought to be Hasay's strength, but she held off Babcock to win.
 This race served as a precursor for the challenge in the CIF State meet Finals.

 At the 2008 CIF California State Meet on May 31, Hasay held off Davis Senior High School senior Laurynne Chetelat down the home stretch to win her third consecutive 3200 state title in a meet record of 9:52.13, the second fastest 3200 time run by a high school girl ever (only behind Kim Mortensen's National Record) and the first (along with Chetelat) under 10 minutes since Caitlin Chock in 2004.
 She successfully defended her national junior 1500m title on June 22.

 After having finished her junior year in June, the 16-year-old Hasay postponed her departure for the World IAAF Junior Championships in order to compete in the Olympic Trials and to attempt to lower the high school 1500 record.
 On July 2, she ran the quarterfinals at the University of Oregon's Hayward Field, in Eugene, advancing to the semifinals.
 On July 4, she came from behind in the stretch, breaking the national high school record for 1500m and qualifying her for the Trials finals.
 As she finished, thousands of spectators in the partisan crowd chanted, "Go to Oregon."
 Her time of 4:14.50 bested the previous mark, held by Christine Babcock, by 1.92 seconds.
 Hasay's time was also the record for the combined all-time (converted) US high school 1500/1600/mile events, as maintained by Track & Field News.

 Hasay closed out her 2008 track season on July 13 in Bydgoszcz, Poland by finishing fourth in the 1500m at the IAAF World Junior Championships in a time of 4:19.02.
 This finish was the best ever for a U.S. girl in the World Juniors women's 1500m.

 Hasay was named the 2008 USA Track and Field's Youth Athlete of the Year on October 21.
 On October 23, Track & Field News announced that their voting panel unanimously selected Hasay the 2008 Girls High School Athlete of the Year.